forestryio/forestry.io/hugo/content/blog/two-simple-solutions-for-publishing-scheduled-posts.md

 This perspective is core to the philosophy at Forestry.
 Our content editor takes advantage of this simplicity and interoperability, acting as an additional layer on top of the existing static site machinery.
 When a site is hooked up to Forestry, it can still be edited in a local development environment as usual.
 We don't have to rewire anything about how the site works.

-Today, we will tackle a basic feature {...}
+Today, we will tackle a basic feature: publishing scheduled content.
+This would be useful, for example, if you were going on vacation

 ## The Old Way